shotover/shotover-proxy/docs/transforms/transforms.md

 This is mainly used in conjunction with the `TuneableConsistency` to enable a Cassandra style consistency model within Redis.

 No configuration is required for this transform.

+### RedisClusterSlotRewrite

+*State: Alpha*

+This transform should be used with the RedisCluster transform.
+It will write over the ports of the nodes returned by `CLUSTER SLOTS` with a user supplied value (typically the port that Shotover is listening on so  cluster aware Redis drivers will direct traffic through Shotover instead of the nodes themselves).

+* `new_port`- Value to write over the ports returned by `CLUSTER SLOTS`